ericf1/ftwbot/README.md

 To choose an account to track, edit the 'bot.py' file and change the account names to whichever one you would like to follow.

 In order to constantly maintain the bot, we recommend using a Cloud Hosting Service such as [Amazon Web Service](https://aws.amazon.com/).
-We followed this [guide](https://towardsaws.com/building-hosting-a-discord-bot-on-aws-e157bd7faf78) in order to run our bot.
+In order to run the Python script.
+The program is set to run every minute.

 Follow the requirements.txt in order to install the different libraries to run the bot.